MK2112/minicorpus/Readme.md

 7. Down-Sized Size-Density-Proportionate Sampling (`04_distill_pile_embed_idea_7_density-tiny.py`, `04_distill_pile_embed_idea_7_density-nano.py` and `04_distill_pile_embed_idea_7_density-pico.py`)

 Zero-shot benchmark results can be found further below.<br>
-We deem the **Size-Density-Proportionate Sampling** (Idea 3) the most interesting and impactful idea, as it is more representative of the original Pile Deduplicated while being smaller in example count than MiniPile.
+We deem the **Size-Density-Proportionate Sampling** (Idea 3) the most impactful idea regarding the fullfilling of our project targets, as it is more representative of the original Pile Deduplicated while being smaller in example count than MiniPile.
 Compared to the reproduction, improvements were observed on the WinoGrande, ARC-Challenge and BLiMP benchmarks.
 This approach was further investigated in (Ideas 7, 8, 9) to reduce the distilled, density-sampled dataset size to 90% (Idea 7) of the dataset created in (Idea 3), and then fruther to 75% (Idea 8) as well as 25% (Idea 9) of the original MiniPile size, respectively.

 ### Size-Density-Proportionate Sampling